Living-with-machines/T-Res/docs/getting-started/complete-tour.md

 # The complete tour

-The T-Res has three main classes: the **Recogniser** class (which performs toponym recognition, which is a named entity recognition task), the **Ranker** class (which performs candidate selection and ranking for the named entities identified by the Recogniser), and the **Linker** class (which selects the most likely candidate from those provided by the Ranker).
+The T-Res codebase contains three main classes:

+ - the **Recogniser** class (which performs toponym recognition, which is a named entity recognition task),
+ - the **Ranker** class (which performs candidate selection and ranking for the named entities identified by the Recogniser),
+ - the **Linker** class (which selects the most likely candidate from those provided by the Ranker).

 An additional class, the **Pipeline**, wraps these three components into one, therefore making it easier for the user to perform end-to-end entity linking.